chrispolk/rolling-retweets/README.md

 # Twitter stream

-If you go to http://localhost:3000 to see your top 10 retweets and choose
+If you go to http://localhost:3000 to see the top 10 retweets from the sampled stream

 # Oauth.js Twitter